ComputeStacks/docs/docs/admin_guide/billing/billing_plans.md

 ## Pricing

 Prices are unique to their parent phase, and can be customized for specific regions, currencies, and quantity.

+### Multiple Currencies
+ComputeStacks supports _selling_ in multiple currencies, which you can add to each _Billing Phase_, however we will not automatically convert a currency from a base currency, to another one.

+### Tax & VAT
+ComputeStacks does not calculate tax or VAT.
+This is generally handled by your billing system ([WHMCS](/getting_started/integrations/whmcs_plugin)), and is done at the time an invoice is generated.

 !!! tip ""
-    There is a global default currency set during the installation process, however each user can have a different currency set by Administrators.
-This, along with billing plans, offers the ability to support multiple currencies under the same installation.
+    There is a global default currency set during the installation process, however each user can have a different currency set by Administrators, or from the billing integration.

 ### Tiers